HemalathaRamanujam2022/mlops_temperature_prediction/README.md

 ![Model Registry](images/Experiment_Tracking_MLflow_Registry.png)

 ### Training Pipeline
 Prefect is used to run the an end to end pipeline that includes data preparation, feature engineering, model training, hyperparameter selection , model tracking and registry and export of artifacts to Amazon S3.
+Once teh pipeline runs, the flows and the corresponding flow runs can be monitored using the Prefect UI.
+Below are the successful screnshots of running the pipeline.